The latest version of Typora already supports normal HTML tags.

 For easier editing purposes, Typora will show empty tags or HTML with display:none

-styles, for example, related contents in following Markdown will be visible in Typora, but invisible after export.
+styles.
+For example, related content in the following Markdown will be visible in Typora but invisible after exporting.

 ## <a name="anchor"></a> Header 2